Project Management Initiation Phase

 Example of Project Initiation

-1. The initial phase begins with identifying the need for sustainable power sources within a community.
+1. Identifying the need for sustainable power sources.

 Conclusion: Initiating for Success